What Spiritual Leaders Need to Know

 The very first steps in healing from betrayal trauma are reaching out, acknowledging the feelings you are experiencing, and grieving all of the dreams, life, and love you have lost.

-Well-meaning Bishops may lean to conventional wisdom and be inclined to tell these victims to keep the issue between themselves and their spouse, but it is absolutely imperative that the spouse finds a support community and qualified therapy.
+Well-meaning faith leaders may lean to conventional wisdom and be inclined to tell these victims to keep the issue between themselves and their spouse, but it is absolutely imperative that the spouse finds a support community and qualified therapy.
 History has taught us through Al-Anon, recovery in isolation is impossible.

 5. Recovery from Betrayal Trauma is a long (even life-long) process.